(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 - Veganism is more a kind of philosophy

-- (Whole foods) plant-based is not clearly defined
+- (Whole foods) plant-based diets are not clearly defined

 - Veganism is strict and therefore clearly defined